Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-The broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot are shown in Fig.~A2.
-We plot the best-fit spectral energy flux model with {\tt relxillCp}, {\tt xillverCp}, and {\tt nthcomp} components in Fig.~A3.
+\end{linenomath} The broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot are shown in Fig.~A2.
+We plot the best-fit averaged spectral energy flux model with {\tt relxillCp} and {\tt nthComp} components in Fig.~A4.
 The complete parameter space of the best-fit model was explored using MCMC computation.
-In Table~A2, we present the best-fit spectral model parameters and their 90\% confidence intervals.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \ge 19.0$, $A_{\rm Fe} =0.9_{-0.3}^{+1.0}$, $a^{\ast}=0.803_{-0.055}^{+0.175}$, and $\theta^{\circ}=33_{-7}^{+14}$, respectively.
-The temperature of the hot corona is estimated to be $kT_{\rm e}\ge 56$\keV{}.
-As confirmed by our Bayesian analysis, the evidence of the higher-density disk over the canonical disk reflection model is strong with $\Delta {\rm DIC} =6.4$ (Table~2).
+In Table~\ref{table_output_parameters}, we present the best-fit spectral model parameters and their 90\% confidence intervals.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 16.6$, $A_{\rm Fe} =1.6_{-0.8}^{+1.6}$, $a^{\ast}=0.974_{-0.775}^{+0.024}$, and $\theta=37_{-8}^{+8}$~degree, respectively.
+The temperature of the hot corona is measured to be $kT_{\rm e}\ge 64$\keV{}.